 Stalking includes following someone around or leaving messages on their phone or online, and deliberately trying to make them feel scared.

 You should contact the police and get their advice.
 Save any messages or emails to show the police if necessary.

 Stalking can also involve threats or sexual comments.
-The stalker often tries make the person they’re stalking feel intimidated and scared.
+The stalker often tries to make the person they’re stalking feel intimidated and scared.

-Stalking a girlfriend, boyfriend or ex, or someone else, is against the law in Victoria.
+Stalking a girlfriend, boyfriend or ex, or someone else is against the law in Victoria.
 Stalking someone online is also against the law.